data-skeptic/dataskeptic/shownotes/e128/index.md

 --------------------------

 ### KYLE
+Buildings serve many purposes to humanity.
+We live in them.
+They store our artifacts.
+In some sense, they are technology.
+A clear line of advancement can be seen through history.
+Who better to explore some of these ideas with than one of the founder of Chicago based EWP architects?
+Why?
+Well, mostly because the P in EWP stands for Polich, so let's hear what my older brother Brett, often referred to by our father as "the architect", has to say on these topics.

 ### KYLE
 What's the oldest building you're aware of that has survived in some recognizable form to the modern day?